-MouseAdventure Villains Invade Disney California Adventureby Stephanie Wien, staff writer
+MouseAdventure Villains Invade Disney California Adventureby Stephanie Wien, contributing writer

 Moderate temperatures helped spirits stay high under slightly cloudy skies for the fall edition of MouseAdventure.
 Over 500 players came out to Disney California Adventure to participate in MouseAdventure Villains, produced by Third Gate Games and sponsored by MousePlanet.
 Although the weather cooperated, parking backups at the Mickey and Friends structure caused some teams to wait in long lines, while others were diverted to the Toy Story Lot where they encountered more queues for buses.
 One team reported it took them an hour and a half to get parked and back to Downtown Disney.